-First, contact AudioControl, either e-mail, by phone or FAX.
-We'll verify if there is anything wrong that you can fix yourself, or arrange to have it sent back to our factory for repair.
+First, contact AudioControl, either by e-mail, phone or FAX.
+We'll verify if there is anything wrong that you can fix yourself, or that it needs to be sent back to our factory for repair.
 Please include the following items with the returning unit: